intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 16. Liaising with stream approving bodies and other representatives of the streams as needed.

+17. Publishing RFCs, which includes:

+    * depositing copies on the RFC Editor site both individually and in collections
+    * depositing copies with external archives
+    * creating catalogs and catalog entries
+    * announcing the publication to all interested parties

-17. Announcing and providing online access to RFCs.
+18. Providing online access to RFCs.

-18. Providing an online system to submit RFC Errata.
+19. Providing an online system to submit RFC Errata.

-19. Providing online access to approved RFC Errata.
+20. Providing online access to approved RFC Errata.

-20. Providing backups.
+21. Providing backups.

-21. Providing storage and preservation of records.
+22. Providing storage and preservation of records.

-27. Authenticating RFCs for legal proceedings.
+23. Authenticating RFCs for legal proceedings.

 ## Resolution of Disagreements between Authors and the RPC